joeyl2331/sep11-freedom-project/entries/entry04.md

 ```

 ### EDP + Skills
-The engineering design process I am at right now is ""
+The engineering design process I am at right now is “research the problem” because I am continuing on looking at information that will be helpful to creating the game of my freedom project.
+A skill I learned while learning my tool is “communication”.
+By having good communication with my partner, I noticed an efficiency in finishing my work.
+Another skill I learned is “how to google” because knowing what to google can help me better understand the code that I am confused about.

 [Previous](entry03.md) | [Next](entry05.md)